Series / Essay 12

 Stage 1: Better Ice Cubes—Precision in Transactional Use

-The lesson: Specificity and context are everything.
+The lesson: Specificity and context determine the outcome.

 Poor prompt: "Tell me about climate change."